valentinavolgina2/sunny-hikes/README.md

 # sunny-seattle
-Yelp-like website that is dedicated to find hikes with sunny forecast.
+The website is dedicated to find hikes with a particular weather conditions.
+Users choose location, distance, date and preferable weather conditions.
+App shows hikes within chosen area with specified weather conditions on the particular day.
+Later I plan to add filter by type of location (park, hike) and facilities it offers (beach access, barbeque, picnick area, childran playground, pets restrictions).
-The project was built upon "YelpCamp" project from Web Developer Bootcamp by Colt Steele.
+*The project was built upon "YelpCamp" project from Web Developer Bootcamp by Colt Steele.

 # Main database
 I use MongoDB as the main database.